Is Illinois an accessory to child murder?

 Nothing about today's child welfare controversies is new, except our ignorance of how old these problems are.
 Most of the "new" ideas being floated in Illinois have in fact been tried before in the state.
 Reform school is being reborn as today's "residential school," and about the only difference between old‑fashioned "friendly visit" case work and "family preservation"‑style intervention is the name—and the cost.

 Rethinking kids' programs might do more good than refinancing or reorganizing them.
-A recent example is the attempt by the Joyce Foundation to redefine handgun violence—the leading killer of teenaged males—as a public health crisis rather than merely a law enforcement issue.
+A recent example is the attempt by the Joyce Foundation to redefine handgun violence (the leading killer of teen-aged males, remember) as a public health crisis rather than merely a law enforcement issue.

 The orphanage is being revived (or rather reinvented) as a means of dealing with unwanted children.
 Today's well-managed examples bear little resemblance to their sorry predecessors, being usually small dormitory-like facilities with high kid-to‑staff ratios.
 Unfortunately they aren't cheap, and while the savings in avoided social costs from crime or dependence would seem to make the economics of the new orphanage more attractive over the long term, neither politicians nor bureaucrats keep books that way.